Updated October 27, 2025 – SNA will continue to provide updates as new information becomes available.

 Since the National School Lunch and Breakfast Programs and Child and Adult Care Food Program (CACFP) are entitlement programs, federal per-meal reimbursements (including those for snacks and suppers) are guaranteed.
 However, Congress makes these funds available through the annual appropriations process and USDA releases the funds to State agencies.
 For more details on the funding structure of child nutrition programs, see this CRS report.

-Will I receive reimbursements for meals served in September?
+Will school nutrition programs receive reimbursements for meals served in September and October?

-According to USDA’s Lapse of Funding Plan, “Carryover funding and recoveries are available to continue to reimburse schools as well as child and adult care providers for meals served in September and October.”
+Yes.
+USDA’s Lapse of Funding Plan states that “Carryover funding and recoveries are available to continue to reimburse schools as well as child and adult care providers for meals served in September and October.”
 The plan also indicates that Section 32 funds can be made available to support operations and that some Food and Nutrition Service employees will be excepted from furlough to support operations.
-SFAs should contact their State agencies to confirm funds are on hand.

 What about reimbursements for the Fresh Fruit and Vegetable Program (FFVP)?